This unique four-day comprehensive

 - Most courses do not teach

-fundamentals or equipment and protective device limitations that
+fundamentals or actual equipment and protective device limitations that

 impact coordination